oracle-livelabs/developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

     * Create a new tag key.
     * Create a user group for your JMS users.
     * Create one or more user accounts for your JMS users.
-    * Create policies
     * Create a dynamic group of all agents.
-    * Create policies for agent communication.
+    * Create policies.

 ### Prerequisites
 You will need an OCI account with administrative privileges to complete this lab.
 If you do not have one, you may sign up [here](https://www.oracle.com/cloud/free/) for a free-tier account.

-## Task 1: Create OCI Resources
+## Task 1: Create OCI Resources using Onboarding Wizard

-You can choose **either** the Onboarding Wizard option or Manual Setup option to setup your OCI resources.
-Below, there are instructions for both.
-It is recommended for users new to OCI to use the Onboarding Wizard option.
-### Option 1: Onboarding Wizard (Recommended for first time users of OCI)

-Using the Onboarding Wizard to automatically creates the necessary resources.
+The Onboarding Wizard helps to create the necessary resources automatically.
+We recommend this option for users new to OCI.
-&nbsp;

 1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Signing into the Console](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).
 See [Using the Console](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/console.htm) for more information.
 &nbsp;